zarmonious/coin-ticker-esp8266-v2/README.md

 for KuCoin or

-for any coin on CoinGeco
+for any coin on CoinGecko